Goodbye Stress, Hello Anusara

 Image compliments of Flickr user lululemon athletica

 It’s a form of hatha yoga that concentrates on the connection between the breath and movements.
 Created in 1997 by John Friend, the style is fairly new.
 According to Friend, the style is growing in popularity.
-Friend’s website summarizes the style’s goals.
+Friend’s summarizes the style’s goals.

 The class, which was open to all levels, focused on opening the body for more than just getting a better stretch and aiding in digestion (which it does as well).
 In Anusara, the yogi is meant to connect with his/her spirit to find the divine within him/her self.